jonaspleyer/cellular_raza/paper.md

 It comes with predefined building blocks for agents and their physical domain to quickly construct new simulations bottom-up.
-Furthermore, `cellular_raza` can be used with the `pyo3` and `maturin` packages and thus act as a numerical backend to a python package.
+Furthermore, `cellular_raza` can be used with the `pyo3` and `maturin` packages and thus act as a numerical backend to a Python package.

 # Statement of Need